david179/ClusTweet/dbTwitter/README.md

 On default the program uses 8 core.
 To modify this setting change the parametre .master on line 44 of file ClusTweets.java.

-In order to execute again the code, please remove directory freq_nouns in the main directory and drop the entropy table in postgre database.
+In order to execute again the code, please remove directory freq_nouns in the main directory and drop the "clusters" table in postgre database.

 The output are three text files which will be written in the main directory.